 You may remember, if you have children in the Toronto school district, back in May of last year, the TDSB proposed a 2 million dollar cut to instrumental programmes.
 If the proposal had gone through (fortunately, it was voted down by the Trustees), 23 part time music instructors for grades 1-6, would have been looking for work.
 Also included in the cuts would have been instructors of strings, steel pan programmes and Orff (a musical literacy program) for grades 5-8.
 Although given a reprieve, the Board will be looking to cut 30 million for the 2014-2015 budget, so the music program may be on the block once again.
 Think about this; 2 million dollars potentially cut for 188,304 kids (the number of children in the Toronto school district).
 That works out to $10.63 per kid per year, compared to two sets of parents who spent $320,000.00 on two kids.
 Now, $300,000.00 was spent over a number of years, but still, the numbers are staggering.
 It really speaks to the emphasis placed on sports in our society.

 I may be talking Canadian Sacrilege when I compare the amount of money parents spend on their children’s hockey programmes to that spent on the arts (music in particular), but hopefully this article will inspire you to incorporate (more) music in your children’s lives.
+Some of the systems offered by Graham Slee HiFi would be of immense value to any aspiring musician.
 And if violinist Bridget Hunt and Cellist Roberta Janzen had any say in the matter, you’ll also spend some time at Roy Thompson Hall with them.
 Let’s meet two of your neighbours, Roberta and Bridget.
 They are both parents and players with the Toronto Symphony Orchestra.
 They are full of spirit and passion.
 And I had the pleasure of hanging out with them at one of my favourite coffee houses, Pan Perdu.
 We talked about programming at The Symphony, their lives and the importance of music education.
 Their conviction and energy could generate the Maple Leaf zamboni and arena for the next two decades!

 Bridget Hunt plays on a violin made by French luthier (that’s a violin maker to you and me) from the late 1800’s.
 Pretty cool when your main tool of work is a piece of art that’s about 120 years old!
 Bridget refers to her violin as “my Baby”.
 The petite blond reminds me of a thoroughbred, in the gate before the bell rings.
 She enthusiastically tells me about the programmes at the TSO, and as the proverbial gate opens, words whoosh out of her at breakneck speed.
 She tells me that the TSO season runs from September to June and during this time, they curate programmes designed specifically for primary, junior and senior level students, including a French language program, through the TDSB (Bravo)!
 They will reach approximately 45,000 students each season.
 Bridget introduces me to the TSO Student Concert Series.
 They are hour long programmes and the primary level includes Prokofiev’s Peter and the Wolf and Leroy Anderson’s Waltzing Cat, among others, this year.